nolanbarry/modpack/README.md

 # Modpack
 Modpack is a command line tool for managing collections of minecraft mods.
 I made it just for myself so if I haven't run into a feature I need, it's not here.
-It uses modrinth to find and download mods.
+It uses modrinth to find and download mods, and automatically handles dependencies - you do not need to manually add dependencies unless they aren't listed on modrinth.

 Features I haven't added:
 - Smart replacement of mods (don't replace mods with the same version, don't replace mods added manually, etc.)